-BIO 103 Environmental Conservation
+BIO 103 Environmental Conservation 3 cr. hrs.
 A look at the conservation of biodiversity, including the study of ecology (interactions of plants and animals with their environment), the study of natural ecosystems and human disturbances placed on them, and the ethical and practical issues involved in conserving biodiversity.
 Available via Internet only.
+3 cr. hrs.